THE HOUSE THAT LOVE BUILT

 RMHC’s sole purpose is to help those families to lead happier and healthier lives.

-McDonald’s Australia Ltd pays all of the administration and management costs, meaning every cent given by donors goes directly to programs that benefit children, and those programs go way beyond the Houses themselves.
+McDonald’s Australia pays all of the administration and management costs, meaning every cent given by donors goes directly to programs that benefit children.
+Those programs go way beyond the Houses themselves.

-The Ronald McDonald Learning Program allows kids who have suffered a serious illness to catch up on their education.
+The Ronald McDonald Learning Program allows children that have suffered a serious illness to catch up on their education.

 Five Ronald McDonald Family Retreats in popular holiday destinations around Australia give families with sick children the chance to take a holiday.